csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

  ## Development requirements
  The webapp is configured for heroku.
 The codebase can be directly deployed to heroku, or requirements can be manually installed.
 In either case, there is the additional requirement of a MongoDB server, which can be provisioned from heroku or elsewhere.
- * Install python 3.8+
+ * Install Python 3.6+
  * Install or Provision a MongoDB instance.
  * Clone the repo
- * Get your MongoDB uri and paste it into `app/main.py` on line 13.
+ * Put your MongoDB access settings into `app/main.py` on line 13.
- * If using heroku, just `heroku local`, or associate the repo with your heroku app.
+ * If using Heroku, push the current copy of the repo to the heroku-remote
- * If not using heroku, install python dependencies globally (kinda bad, `pip install -r requirements.txt`) or locally, with your choice of virtual environment such as Pipenv.
+ * If not using heroku, install python dependencies using `pip install -r requirements.txt`
  * To run the server: `python app/main.py`

  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?